thwill1000/mmb4l/README.md

      * If no controller is attached then returns the empty string.

   * `MM.INFO(HPOS)`
-     * Gets the current horizontal position (in characters) following the last `PRINT` command.
+     * Gets the cursor horizontal position in pixels following the last `PRINT` command.
-         * `OPTION RESOLUTION PIXEL` can be used to change this to return a value in pixels based on a nominal 8x12 font.
+     * If no graphics window is selected then the returned value is computed from the terminal cursor position and the currently selected MMBasic font.
      * Unlike the PicoMite, drawing graphics and using the TEXT command does not change the reported position.

+  * `MM.INFO(HPOS C)`
+     * Gets the cursor horizontal position in character-cells following the last `PRINT` command.

  * `MM.INFO(HRES)`
      * Gets the height of the current graphics window in pixels.
-     * If no graphics window is selected then returns the height of the console in characters.
+     * If no graphics window is selected then the returned value is computed from the terminal size and the currently selected MMBasic font.
-         * `OPTION RESOLUTION PIXEL` can be used to change this to return a value in pixels based on a nominal 8x12 font.
+     * Disallowed (throws an error) when a simulated platform is active via `OPTION SIMULATE`; use the simulated platform's MM.HRES built-in variable.

  * `MM.INFO(LINE)`
      *  Gets the current MMBasic line number being executed.